RaTaN304/RaTaN304/README.md

 - 👋 Hi, I’m @SultanBajaifer my name is sultan
 - 👀 I’m interested in ...
-AI
+Software Development
 - 🌱 I’m currently learning ...
-Web programming
+Advance Web programming
 - 💞️ I’m looking to collaborate on ...
-AI projects
+Web or Mobile projects
 - 📫 How to reach me ...
 My what'sup number +966 53 283 9958
 <!---